Odido/Odido/README.md

 - 👋 Hi, I’m @Odido
 - 👀 I’m interested in PHP
-- 🌱 I’m currently learning Symfony
+- 🌱 I’m working with Symfony
 - 💞️ I’m looking to collaborate on freelance projects
-- 📫 How to reach me ...
+- 📫 How to reach me: owagner at ad-libitum.info

 <!---
 Odido/Odido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.